Igor-ID/g.tec-BR41N.IO-Hackathon-Unresponsive-Wakefullness-Syndrom/README.md

 ## 1. Introduction

 Predicting the outcome in terms of recovery from disorders of consciousness (DOC) in patients who survive coma after acute brain injury is challenging.
 Predicting patient outcome in unresponsive wakefulness syndrome (UWS) and minimally conscious state (MCS) is of great importance because it directly affects the follow-up treatment and financial burden on the patient's family and society.
 Widely used behavioral assessment of awareness has objective limitations, and it has been estimated that up to 30–40% of MCS patients are erroneously classified as UWS.
 For the current task, Brain-computer interfaces (BCIs) - systems that provide a direct connection between brain activity and computer systems were used.
 BCIs for DOC patients are based on the principle that performing a mental task (such as discriminating among target and non-target stimuli) can elicit distinct EEG signals that can be used to infer conscious awareness.
-BCIs for DOC patients often (but not always) rely on auditory or vibrotactile stimuli, since
-DOC patients typically cannot use visual-based interfaces.
+BCIs for DOC patients often (but not always) rely on auditory or vibrotactile stimuli, since DOC patients typically cannot use visual-based interfaces.

 ## 2. Methods and materials

 The experiments were performed using EEG-based Brain-computer interface.
 It includes a laptop with installed software, three vibrotactile stimulators installed on both wrists and back of subject, two in-ear headphones, one g.USBamp biosignal amplifier with 16 channels and one EEG cap with 16 active electrodes.
 EEG data were recorded from an electrode cap with eight channels (Fz, C3, Cz, C4, CP1, CPz, CP2 and Pz) based on the International 10–20 electrode system, then amplified and sampled at 256 Hz.
 The left and right vibrotactile stimulators were placed on each wrist, and a third stimulator placed on the back receives 75% of the stimuli, acting as a distractor.
 Thus, each sequence of eight stimuli was presented at a ratio of 1:1:6.
 Each run lasted 3 min and contained four trial blocks.
-At the beginning of each trial block, the subject was verbally instructed by headphones to mentally count stimuli on the right or the left wrist.
+At the beginning of each trial block, the subject was verbally instructed by headphones to mentally count stimuli on the right or left wrist.

 ## 3. Dataset